 If only an apology could bring back the countless lives lost to overdose and addiction to these opiate pain medications.
 If you or a loved one is battling pain and attempting to manage dependence or addiction to opiate pain medications, please call now and we will assist in finding treatment and detoxification options.

 Symptoms of Opiate Medication Abuse

 Although many individuals who abuse opiates believe that they can still manage their addiction, the symptoms of opiate addiction will become quite visible.
 Below are the most common symptoms of opiate abuse, so if you have experienced any of these, and are currently taking opiates in any form, please contact us for help.

 - Apathy towards social events and financial responsibilities

 - Preoccupation with getting prescription refilled or finding more pills illegally.

 - Taking pills by alternative routes of administration, (crushing them for injection, inhalation, or insufflation)

 - Frequent flu like symptoms from withdrawal symptoms

 Seeking Treatment for Prescription Pill Addiction?

-If you find that you cannot stop using drugs or alcohol when you want to, or that once you start using you cannot stop then you may have an issue with addiction.
+If you find that you take more medicine than prescribed or that you are asking the doctor for more than you need, then you may have an issue with addiction.
 As frightening as it can be to admit this to yourself, it is the first step in recovery and we here at Never Alone Recovery know exactly how you feel.
-Reach out and we will help you or a loved one find the path of recovery.
+Reach out and we will help you find the path of recovery.